Tuition Assistance for Employees

 Third Party Tuition Assistance

 If applying to receive tuition assistance for a Third Party institution, the tuition assistance applicant is responsible for applying for tuition assistance following the deadlines and application processes detailed above.
-If approved, the tuition assistance approval will be a preliminary approval contingent upon the tuition assistance recipient completing the course at the third party institution.
+If approved, the tuition assistance will be a preliminary approval contingent upon the tuition assistance recipient completing the course at the third party institution.
 The preliminary approval will include the amount of tuition assistance that will be awarded upon the employee completing the course.
 The tuition assistance recipient would be responsible for paying for the course at the Third Party institution up front, and upon completion of the course must provide documentation to Human Resource Management verifying that the preliminarily approved course was completed and an itemized receipt from the institution showing the amount paid for the course.
 Upon receipt of sufficient documentation from the employee proving the course was completed, Human Resource Management will reimburse the tuition assistance recipient for the amount identified upon the preliminary approval.
 If the tuition assistance recipient fails to complete the course (e.g. withdraws, drops, etc.), or fails to provide sufficient documentation that the course was completed, the reimbursement will not be processed.
 If the tuition assistance recipient provides sufficient documentation that the course was completed, but with a failing grade, or with a grade lower than that required for tuition assistance the reimbursement may still be processed, but the grade may impact eligibility for tuition assistance for future semesters.

 *An accessible version of the documents on this site will be made available upon request.
 Please contact our office at hrdept@ku.edu to request the document be made available in an accessible format.